-Unizan has agreed to pay Sandler O'Neill a transaction fee in connection with the merger of approximately \$[\] (based on the closing price of Unizan's common stock as of [\], 2004), of which \$[\] has been paid and the balance of which is contingent, and payable, upon closing of the merger.
+Unizan has agreed to pay Sandler O'Neill a transaction fee in connection with the merger based on the aggregate transaction value.
+Based on the closing price of Unizan's common stock as of April 6, 2004, the fee would be approximately \$3.6 million, of which approximately \$956,000 has been paid and the balance of which is contingent, and payable, upon closing of the merger.
 Unizan has also paid Sandler O'Neill \$200,000 for rendering its opinion, which will be credited against that portion of the transaction fee due upon closing of the merger.
 Unizan has also agreed to reimburse certain of Sandler O'Neill's reasonable out-of-pocket expenses incurred in connection with its engagement and to indemnify Sandler O'Neill and its affiliates and their respective partners, directors, officers, employees, agents, and controlling persons against certain expenses and liabilities, including liabilities under securities laws.